PraveenKumarDN/WireMockService/README.md

 public static void deInitMockServices(){

-       //removes the stubs and stop the wiremock server(Handled in QE-Framework) unMockServicesAndStop();
+       //removes the stubs and stop the wiremock server(Handle in generic framework) unMockServicesAndStop();
   }
 }